mentalclear/100-days-of-code/r1-log.md

 ### R1D100
 Day 100 of #100DaysOfCode
 And yes, I've done it!
 100 Days in a row!
 A course Learn React for Modern Web Applications.
-Path: Zero to Full-Stack (Video Collection) Learned: Deploy react apps to NEtlify, S3 bucket and Firebase.
+Path: Zero to Full-Stack (Video Collection) Learned: Deploy React apps to Netlify, S3 bucket and Firebase.
 Artifacts: https://tinyurl.com/mc2n7cw6
+What now?
+R2 starts tomorrow :)